alex-free/alex-free.github.io/a999-activator/readme.md

 ## Downloads

-### Version 1.0.7 (10/12/2025)
+### Version 1.0.9 (10/22/2025)

-* [a999activator-v1.0.7.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.7/a999-activator-v1.0.7.zip) _For Mac OS and for Linux_
+* [a999activator-v1.0.9.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.9/a999-activator-v1.0.9.zip) _For Mac OS and for Linux_

 A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12 or newer. x86_64 and ARM64 arches are supported.

 Changes:

-* Now uses my own [idevice-tool-kit](https://github.com/alex-free/idevice-tool-kit) function library.
+* Fixes issue with using newer SCP/SFTP it is expected that the destination already exists when transferring folders, which prevented activation.

 [Previous versions](changelog.md).

-## Important Info

-If you have an iPhone 6S or iPhone 6S plus, is it is recommended to downgrade to iOS 9.2 or iOS 9.2.1.
-These versions have everything working:

-* Activation.
-* iMessage sign-in.
-* FaceTime sign-in.
-* iCloud sign-in.
-* Cellular/carrier SIM functionality.
-* Sideloading (but you can also just install cracked IPAs).

-On iOS 9.3, 9.3.1, 9.3.2, and 9.3.3 all of the above also works, except iMessage and FaceTime sign-in.
-This is a known issue due to Apple making changes for iOS 9.3 and above that currently does not have a fix yet.

 ## Requirements